sixcious/url-incrementer/_docs/HELP.md

 Many extensions do not bother at least hashing your saved URLs or even discussing this, but URLI really cares about your privacy and data!

 ## Shuffle URLs
-Click the `crossed-arrows` icon to turn this mode on.
+Click the `red crossed-arrows` icon in the upper-right area of the Popup to turn this mode on.
+You can turn on Shuffle in Normal, Auto, or Toolkit modes.

 Think of this feature like how you would shuffle a deck of cards.
 It shuffles the URLs you'll see next.
-For example, say you start AUTO at page=1 with a Times of 9; every page from page=2 to page=10 will be shuffled randomly and you will be guaranteed to see each page only once -- just in a random order.
+For example, say you start Auto Incrementing at page=1 with a `Times` of `9`; every page from page=2 to page=10 will be shuffled randomly and you will be guaranteed to see each page only once -- just in a random order.
+Here's an example:

+    page=...
+1,5,4,9,10,7,2,8,3,6

+You can also turn on `Auto Repeat` mode at the same time and it will re-shuffle the URLs after it repeats and goes back to the starting URL.
+But note that the starting URL (e.g. page=1) is not part of the shuffled URLs.

-Adjust the `Shuffle Limit` in the Options to set a max upper bound.
+Also, you can adjust the `Shuffle Limit` in the Options to set a max upper bound in Normal Incrementing mode, which will apply in both directions.
+For example, a `Shuffle Limit` of `1000` means URLI will pre-calculate and shuffle 500 incremented URLs and 500 decremented URLs (in relation to the starting URL).
+In Auto or Toolkit modes, the shuffle limit value is not used since it is simply the Auto `Times` or Toolkit `Quantity` (see the above Auto example).

-We use the [Durstenfeld algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm) to perform the shuffling in an extremely efficient O(n) time.
+URLI uses the [Durstenfeld algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm) to perform the shuffling in an extremely efficient *O(n)* time.

-You can turn on Shuffle in Normal, AUTO, or Toolkit modes.

 ## Bases and Custom Bases
 Bases are the "types" of numbers we can increment.
 Think of them like different alphabets.
 URLI can increment all sorts of bases, even your own made-up custom ones. :)